Extra Questions for

 Question 30.

-Explain any five social and administrative reforms introduced by Napoleon in
+Explain any five social and administrative reforms introduced by Napoleon in the regions under his control.

 Answer: